In this tutorial we learn how to effectively and efficiently document and publish our workflows online.

-- Analysis results can be disseminated in various formats including HTML, PDF, slide shows and more.
+- Analysis results can be disseminated in various formats including HTML, PDF, slideshows and more.

 - Code and data can be shared with a colleague to replicate the workflow.

-Explore Example of Notebooks
+Explore Examples of Notebooks

 Before we jump into how to work with notebooks, check out a few shared notebooks.
 As you look at these different notebooks, what aspects of the layout do you like, what don't you like?
 Is there a place in your current workflow that these notebooks would be useful?

 - Jupyter's GitHub Wiki: A gallery of interesting Jupyter Notebooks.
-Not only is this a great collection of example notebooks but also it is a valuable resource to learn other skills associated with using Python and Jupyter Notebooks.
+Not only is this a great collection of example notebooks, but also it is a valuable resource to learn other skills associated with using Python and Jupyter Notebooks.